 As the clock ticks, one teammate is arrested as a runaway slave, a British watchman stops another from lighting the lanterns, and Kep nearly drowns when he attempts to cross the Charles River in a Patriot inventor’s prototype wooden, hand-crank submarine.
 When Hancock and Adams ask Kep to sneak a trunk of critical papers out from under the eyes of the British Army during the Battle of Lexington, Kep has to decide how much he’s willing to sacrifice for his country.
 If he fails, there will be no America to return to.

 I love time travel novels!
+And I love middle grade fantasy! (for more middle grade book recommendations, click here!)
 Plus, book sneaks in a lot of historical facts into the fast-paced action.
 Unsuspecting middle school kids won’t even notice they’re learning.
 (I learned a thing or two myself!)

 I was lucky enough to catch busy author Eileen Schnabel to answer a few questions for us!

 Who is your favorite character?
 (I can’t decide if mine is Tela the animal-loving sharpshooter or smart, sensitive Max!)